Albany-NYU partnership preparing for second class of future

 New York State Technical Assistance Center on Disproportionality

-began at the start of the current school year and will
+began at the start of the 2016-17 school year.
+All staff members will have multiple

 opportunities to participate in CRE-related professional development.